21 Proofreading and Editing Tips for Writers

 Do-It-Yourself Proofreading and Editing Tips

 - Proofread and edit every single piece of writing before it is seen by another set of eyes.
 No exceptions.
-Even if you do hire a professional editor or proofreader, check your work first.
+Even if you hire a professional editor or proofreader, check your work first.

 - Before proofreading and editing, run spelling and grammar check.
 Then, run it again after you’re done polishing to check for any lingering typos.
 However, don’t count on software for spelling and grammar.
 Use it as a fail-safe.